Your Retirement Calculator Assumes 3% Inflation. What If Food Hits 8%?

 Step 4: Model the ACA feedback loop.
 If higher inflation forces larger withdrawals, does your MAGI cross the 400% FPL threshold?
 If so, add $15,000-$25,000 in annual healthcare costs to your stress scenario.

-Step 5: Check institutional forecasts.
+Step 5: Check forward-looking forecasts.
 Not every decade will look like 2010-2020.
 CME market-implied inflation expectations, BlackRock's capital market assumptions, and JPMorgan's long-term forecasts all offer different inflation outlooks.
 A retirement plan calibrated against multiple professional forecasts is more robust than one built on a hope that 3% holds for 30 years.

 The Bottom Line